giovanni-angeli/q_catalog/README.md

 * run **python server.py**,
 * open the browser at **http:<localhost>:5000**

-this is just a P.O.C so ther are many
+this is just a P.O.C so there are many
 ### Possible Improvements:

 use an ASGI http server, e.g. [hypercorn](https://pypi.org/project/hypercorn/) or [uvicorn](https://www.uvicorn.org/)